cygni/cts2023-devsecops/lab1/lab1.md

 ## Lab 1 - Getting started & DAST (25-30 min)

-During this workshop, the [Juice Shop application](https://owasp.org/www-project-juice-shop/) from OWASP will be analyzed and tested in various ways, in order to find and track vulnerabilities.
+During this workshop, the [Juice Shop application](https://owasp.org/www-project-juice-shop/) from OWASP (Open Source Foundation for Application Security) will be analyzed and tested in various ways, in order to find and track vulnerabilities.

-For this lab we will explore one of the most used DAST tools, [ZAP](https://www.zaproxy.org/), developed by OWASP.
-We will also utilize the community edition of Burp Suite.
+The tools used in lab1 will be the popular DAST (Dynamic Application Security Scanning) tool, [OWASP ZAP](https://www.zaproxy.org/) as well as the community edition of Burp Suite.

 -------

 #### Task - Getting to know the Juice Shop & Burp

-The Juice Shop is probably the worlds most stable, but extremely insecure, application.
-It is developed by OWASP to give developers a chance to test exploiting different security issues and is commonly used in workshops such as this one.
+The Juice Shop is the self-proclaimed - *most modern and sophisticated insecure web application*.
+It is developed by OWASP to give developers a chance to get hands on experience exploiting different vulnerabilities; it is commonly used in workshops such as this one.

 **Start the Juice Shop application**